- Location: South Carolina

 You must surrender your SC license plate when you move to another state.

-Once you register your vehicle in your new state (and get new plates), you can either return the plate to a DMV office in person or mail it to:
+Once you register your vehicle in your new state (and get new plates), you can return the plate to a DMV office.

 If you’re due a refund on your property taxes, be sure to get a receipt after returning the plate.